locaal-ai/obs-cleanstream/README.md

 # obs-cleanstream
-**🚧 EXPERIMENTAL 🚧**

-CleanStream is an OBS plugin that cleans live audio streams from unwanted words and utterances using AI.
+CleanStream is an OBS plugin that cleans live audio streams from unwanted words and utterances using real-time local AI.

 <div align="center">